jyouturner/groom4j/README.md

 Instead of re-index (gist) the whole project, we need to find the diff betweeen the commits and only update the gist files of the changes since the last success indexing.

+### **Implement a "critical thinking" phase**

+Before proposing solutions, prompt the LLM to critically evaluate its own assumptions and initial ideas Ask it to consider alternative explanations for the observed behavior

+### **Implement a review and refinement stage**

+After the initial analysis, prompt the LLM to review its own work Ask it to identify potential oversights or areas that need more investigation

 ### **Integration with Internal Knowledge Bases**

 Large organizations often have extensive internal documentation, wikis, and presentations that explain various aspects of their systems.
 For example, setup a RAG (Retrieval-Augmented Generation) based system, potentially using GraphRAG to index those documents and provide query interface.
 Then integrate this tool with such RAG system for Q/A.